LibreGamingManifest/libre-gaming-manifest/libre-gaming-manifest.md

 We reference here particularly the Vega Strike canon, principally devised by John Sampson aka jackS aka JS.
 Daniel Horn started Vega Strike in 1998 in high school.
 The engine and game are now orphaned but the canon is extensive and offers a good starting point for further development of our sci-fi game universe.
 The relevant document is the [vsudd][] "Vega Strike Universe Development Document".

+For medieval type roleplaying games, WorlForge's Dural world, while not an as elaborate universe as Vega Strike, would be a good starting point.

 See also:
 - https://www.gamasutra.com/blogs/AlexanderFreed/20150615/246115/On_a_Lack_of_Originality_in_ScienceFiction_and_Fantasy_Game_Settings.php